 Within the screen printing process, solder paste application will ensure proper board function and increase the longevity of the board and its product.
-The two main factors electronic manufacturers need to be able to monitor is - knowing the solder paste being used is the right type of paste for the job and the solder paste is not past its expiry date.
+The two main factors electronic manufacturers need to be able to monitor is knowing that the solder paste being used is the right type of paste for the job, and that the solder paste itself is not past its expiry date.
 Tracing the type of solder paste used for the job is made easy by using scanners on the printer and scanning the solder paste which is stored on its database.

-The Yamaha YSM20R offers an IT ( T tool option (Traceability) in the SW suite ) option feature which ensures the that the correct part reel and feeder are installed onto the machine for that job.
-How this works is the operator is requested by the software to scan each reel/feeder as part of the machine set up and job changeover routine.
+The Yamaha YSM20R offers an IT (T tool option (Traceability) in the SW suite) option feature which ensures the that the correct part reel and feeder are installed onto the machine for that job.
+The way in which this works begins with the operator being requested by the software to scan each reel/feeder as part of the machine set up and job changeover routine.
 This information is correlated which ensures that no wrong parts can be loaded to the machine.
-Time and date stamps are initiated when jobs are set up /reels are depleted and changed.
+Time and date stamps are initiated when jobs are set up / reels are depleted and changed.
 This is all recorded and stored on a database.
 This automation process allows manufacturers to follow standard ERP systems that utilise software containing dashboards, real-time data collected from across the assembly line to measure productivity and profitability.

 The Yamaha T:Tools traceability software and Linecontrol software from SMS International offer an endless supply of storage space where you can extract the data once you need it.
 With Yamaha T:Tools, the data includes test results, the movement of units through production, materials placement and more.
 Almost all this information is collected automatically and associated directly with each specific production unit.
-The tools then generate complete traceability build records.
-Linecontol software can communicate with the operator at the machine in real time.
+T:Tools then generates complete traceability build records.
+The Linecontrol software can communicate with the operator at the machine in real time.
 The advantage is manufacturers are able to discover valuable correlations, patterns, trends, and preferences to help make informed decisions, thus improving quality, efficiency, and compatibility within the business.